-The purpose of the qualifying examination is to assess the student's general knowledge of biochemistry and molecular biology.
-The exam consists of questions in each of the general areas of biochemistry and molecular biology including protein structure and function, enzymology, intermediary metabolism, molecular biology and genetics, cell structure and function, and signal transduction.
-An examination committee comprised of five faculty members from the BMB program will prepare questions on each topic and will provide a guideline for how long an answer should be.
+The assessment consists of questions in each of the general areas of biochemistry and molecular medicine including protein structure and function, enzymology, metabolism, molecular biology and genetics, cell structure and function, and signal transduction.
+An examination committee composed of five faculty members from the BMM program will prepare questions on each topic and will provide a guideline for how long an answer should be.
 The student will have one week to write essay answers to the questions.
-The exam will be completed in an open book format, in the student's own words, and without consultation with other students.
-The examination committee will meet with the student within one week after completion of the exam to discuss the answers.
-Each examination area will be graded as 1) pass, 2) fail or 3) remediation as recommended.
-Students must pass all five areas of the exam to continue in the Ph.D. program.
-Failure to pass any area of the initial exam or remediation attempt will result in dismissal of the student from the Ph.D. program.
-Alternatively, depending on the extent of the deficiencies of the qualifying exam performance, the examination committee may recommend that the student be allowed to continue in the Master's of Science program in the Biomedical Sciences.
-The examination committee will provide a written summary of the exam performance for the student's file.
+The assessment will be completed in an open book format, in the student's own words, and without consultation with other students.
+The committee will meet with the student within 1-3 weeks after completion of the assessment to discuss their answers.
+The examination committee will provide a written summary of their performance for the student's file.
 In addition, the student will submit the Doctoral Preliminary Examination Form to the Health Sciences Center Graduate Programs Office.
-This form should be filed no later than October 1st of the students 2nd year.
+This form should be filed no later than October 1st of the student's 2nd year.